Blogs

 wave

-The FTSE 100 wasn't spared.
-Early trading saw across-the-board losses, with companies like Rolls Royce and Glencore experiencing double-digit percentage drops.
-Even the best-performing stocks, primarily UK-focused housebuilders and supermarkets, still showed significant declines.
-The overall sentiment is one of deep uncertainty and concern about the long-term economic consequences of the escalating trade war.
+The FTSE 100 didn't escape unscathed.
+It was a complete rout.
+Companies like Rolls Royce and Glencore saw double-digit percentage drops.
+Even the relatively better-performing stocks – mostly UK-focused housebuilders and supermarkets – still took significant hits.
+The overall feeling?
+Deep uncertainty and serious concern about the long-term economic effects of this escalating trade war.

-The situation remains highly volatile.
-While some, like hedge fund manager Bill Ackman, suggest potential delays to tariffs could offer a lifeline, no such announcements have been made.
-The immediate future for the FTSE 100 and global markets remains uncertain, heavily reliant on any potential shift in Trump's trade policy.
+The situation remains incredibly volatile.
+Some, like hedge fund manager Bill Ackman, are suggesting that potential delays to the tariffs could help, but nothing concrete has been announced.
+Right now, the future of the FTSE 100, and global markets in general, depends entirely on any potential shift in Trump’s trade policy.
+It's a waiting game, and frankly, a nerve-wracking one.

-Disclaimer: This article provides information and analysis and does not constitute financial advice.
+Disclaimer: This article is for informational and analytical purposes only and does not constitute financial advice.
 Investing in the stock market involves risk, and you could lose money.

 FAQ